neondatabase/website/content/docs/guides/aws-lambda.md

     }
     ```

-5. In the `aws-node-project` directory, add a `users.js` file and add the following code:
+5. In the `aws-node-project` directory, add a `users.js` file, and add the following code to it:

     ```js
     'use strict';